 The Front Cover of the “The Aga Khan and Africa” Souvenir issue.
 Photo: Zul Khoja Collection, Ottawa.

 Photogravure illustrating the magnificent floral decorations and seating design at the reception given to Aga Khan III and the Begum Aga Khan by the Aga Khan’s Ismailia Provincial Council, Pretoria, on Thursday August 9th 1945

-Mawlana Sultan Muhammad Shah and the Begum with a South African family visiting Paris.
+Mawlana Sultan Mohamed Shah and the Begum Om Habibah Mata Salamat with a South African family visiting Paris.

 Mawlana Sultan Mahomed Shah offering prayers at the Muslim League Function held in South Africa in 1945.

 A 1902 photo of Mawlana Sultan Mahomed Shah with Sir Mancherjee Merwanjee, bearing their signatures.
 Photo: © National Portrait Gallery, London.

 March 1936: Photo taken in India on the occasion of the presentation of a casket by a group of Ismaili missionaries to Mawlana Sultan Mahomed Shah to mark the occasion of his Golden Jubilee.
 The Casket was created and donated by ‘Senior’ Missionary Alijah Moloobhai Allarakhia Jangbarwalla.
 Photographed by: Golden Art Studio; Photo: The Late Ameer Janmohamed Collection, London, UK.

 A portrait of Mawlana Sultan Mahomed Shah by Walter Stoneman, bromide print. © National Portrait Gallery, London